Local News

 President Obama, January 14, 2010

-At the President’s direction, more than 20,000 U.S. civilian and military personnel were deployed to carry out activities ranging from search and rescue operations; to restoring air and sea ports; to providing life saving health and medical service; and to helping meet the basic food, water, and shelter needs of the Haitian people.
-At the height of the crisis, the United States also evacuated over 21,000 U.S. citizens and provided for the respectful return of the remains of U.S. citizens who perished as a result of the January 12, 2010 earthquake.
+At the President’s direction, over 20,000 U.S. civilian and military personnel were sent to help in Haiti.
+Their tasks included search and rescue, restoring air and sea ports, and providing health services.
+They also helped meet the basic needs for food, water, and shelter for the Haitian people.
+During the crisis, the United States evacuated more than 21,000 U.S. citizens.
+They made sure to return the remains of U.S. citizens who died in the earthquake.
+This earthquake happened on January 12, 2010.

-At the May Haiti’s Donor Conference in New York, the United States pledged $1.15 billion across fiscal years 2010 and 2011 for Haiti’s reconstruction pending supplemental funding from the U.S. Congress, representing about 22% of the $5.27 billion pledged by nearly forty countries and international institutions over the next two years.
-This reconstruction pledge is in addition to the nearly $1.1 billion that the United States has already contributed towards relief and recovery efforts, which includes $623 million from USAID and $459 million from the Department of Defense.
+At the May Haiti Donor Conference in New York, the United States promised $1.15 billion for Haiti’s rebuilding.
+This funding is for the fiscal years 2010 and 2011, pending extra money from the U.S. Congress.
+This amount is around 22% of the $5.27 billion.
+This money was promised by nearly forty countries and international groups.
+It will be provided over the next two years.
+This new promise adds to the almost $1.1 billion that the United States has already provided.
+This money is for relief and recovery efforts.
+This includes $623 million from USAID and $459 million from the Department of Defense.

-President Clinton serves in his personal capacity as the Special Envoy to Haiti for the Secretary General of the United Nations.
-He has also been appointed by President Preval of Haiti to serve as co-chair the Interim Haiti Recovery Commission, alongside Haitian Prime Minister Jean-Max Bellerive.
-The United States has been fully supported of President Preval’s efforts to establish the Commission, which will provide coordination for the international donor efforts that are funded through the Haiti Reconstruction Fund, a multi-donor trust fund established by the World Bank.
+President Clinton works as the Special Envoy to Haiti for the United Nations Secretary General.
+He was also chosen by President Preval of Haiti to co-chair the Interim Haiti Recovery Commission.
+He will work with Haitian Prime Minister Jean-Max Bellerive.
+The United States fully supports President Preval’s efforts to create the Commission.
+This Commission will help coordinate international donations through the Haiti Reconstruction Fund.
+This fund is a multi-donor trust fund set up by the World Bank.
 The United States has made an initial pledge of $30 million to the Fund.
 The Commission’s first approved projects, totaling $66 million, have already been announced.

 SEARCH & RESCUE